KRFOSS/kali-docs/introduction/default-credentials/index.md

 - - -

-For versions of Kali Linux older than 2020.1, here is its [previous credential information](/docs/introduction/kali-linux-default-passwords/) and [root policy](](/docs/policy/kali-linux-root-user-policy/)) information.
+For versions of Kali Linux older than 2020.1, here is our [previous credential information](/docs/introduction/kali-linux-default-passwords/) and [root policy](](/docs/policy/kali-linux-root-user-policy/)) information.